wtsi-hgi/docker-baton/README.md

 - IRODS_PASSWORD is optional.
 - If the configuration is mounted, it will not be overridden with configurations supplied using environmental variables.

 ### Testing software with a baton dependency
-#### Run a iRODs testing server
+#### Run an iRODs testing server
 The [only official iRODs server Docker image](https://hub.docker.com/r/irods/icat/) is for iRODs version 4.0.3.
 However, the [iRODs version 3.3.1 server Docker image](https://hub.docker.com/r/agaveapi/irods/) created by [agaveapi](https://hub.docker.com/u/agaveapi/) can be used.
 ```bash
 docker run -d -p 1247:1247 --name=irods3.3.1 agaveapi/irods:3.3.1
 ```
-The .irodsEnv required to connect as the preconfigured 'testuser' is:
+The `.irodsEnv` required to connect as the preconfigured 'testuser' is:
 ```
 irodsUserName testuser
 irodsHost <your_docker_ip>